aristides1000/using-bootstrap/README.md

 Ariel Camus CEO Microverse: For letting us start this journey
-Google: For letting us find crucial information in order to create this project
+Google: For letting us find crucial information in order to create this project [Newsweek]https://www.newsweek.com/: For having served as guidance when it comes to making a good responsive design